Fady-K/hasher/Hasher.CLI/Hasher CLI Design and Implementation.md

 ## Code Implementation

-The following C# code implements the CLI design:
+The following C# code implements the CLI design, including the `--hash-only` option:

 ```csharp
 using System;